yellowmessenger/documentation/docs/platform_concepts/appConfiguration/salesforcelivechat.md

    f.
 In the deployment script, locate an ID **not starting with 00D**, which is the Deployment ID.

 5. In **Button Id**, enter the unique identifier for the chat button that initiates a live chat session.
 Ensure that the agent is available with the Button ID you are configuring for the integration to connect successfully.
-To obtain this ID, follow these steps
+To obtain this ID, follow these steps:

    a.
 Login to your Salesforce account.